reproducibility-reviews/reproducibility-reviews/README.md

 ## Citation

-Colliot O, Thibeau-Sutre E, Brianceau C and Burgos N, Reproducibility in medical image computing: what is it and how is it assessed?
+Colliot O, Thibeau-Sutre E, Brianceau C and Burgos N, Reproducibility in medical image computing: what is it and how is it assessed?, Preprint, https://openreview.net/forum?id=3fIXW9mFfn

 ## Getting started